Maria, Queen of Sicily: Unrest during the Vicars' Reign

-Co-reign
+Co-reign with Martin the Younger

 In 1392 Maria and Martin returned with a military force and defeated the opposing barons, ruling jointly until Maria's death in 1401.
 At that time, Martin repudiated the Treaty of Villeneuve (1372) and ruled Sicily alone.
 She also survived their only son, Peter (1398–1400).
 The kingdom remained without a crown prince and this caused a succession crisis for Martin, who ruled by right of his wife.
-Frederick the Simple had named his illegitimate son, William, Count of Malta, as heir presumptive in the case of the extinction of his daughter's line.
-William had died in c.
-1380, but he had a daughter, Joan, wife of the Sicilian nobleman Pietro di Gioeni.
+Frederick the Simple had named his illegitimate son, Guglielmo, Count of Malta, as heir presumptive in the case of the extinction of his daughter's line.
+Guglielmo had died in c.
+1380, but he had a daughter, Giovanna, wife of the Sicilian nobleman Pietro di Gioeni.
 She, however, cannot have contested her uncle's claim since Martin continued to rule unopposed until his death.

 Maria of Sicily died at Lentini in 1401.